On the look out for sustainable and eco friendly makeup?

 Otherwise Antonym create vegan makeup brushes with the help of a professional-grade laser cutting machine.
 Which is probably why this is apparently the go-to for many celebrity makeup artists.

 I, (somewhat sadly) have an old set of makeup brushes that still work perfectly well so can’t quite justify getting a new set but wow, if I did, there is so much choice these days!

-Also, if you are trying to live a Zero Waste Lifestyle or just trying to reduce your plastic impact (good on you!), you may be interested in our other article: Zero Waste Makeup Options For Glamming Up and Going Green.
+Also, if you are trying to live a zero waste lifestyle or just trying to reduce your plastic impact (good on you!), you may be interested in our article on zero waste makeup.

-It lists a bunch of zero waste alternatives for an even greater environmentally positive impact!
-Almost all of the brands featured are vegan and cruelty free too.
+It lists a bunch of zero waste makeup alternatives for an even greater environmentally positive impact!
+Importantly, almost all of the brands featured are vegan and cruelty free too.